allyfx/components-drag-and-drop/README.md

 ## 🖥 Setup
 - Clone the repository
 - Run `npm install` to install dependecies
-- Run `npm run dev` to run the project
+- Run `npm run start` to run the project

 ## 🚧 Built With
 - ReactJS